huggingface/transformers/docs/source/serialization.rst

 ONNX exporter supports generating a quantized version of the model to allow efficient inference.

-Quantization works by converting the data representation of all/some of the parameters in the network to a compact integer format.
-Commonly, parameters of a neural network are stored as single-precision float (`float32`) which can express a wide-range of floating-point numbers with decent precision.
-This properties are especially interesting at training where you want fine-grained representation.
+Quantization works by converting the memory representation of the parameters in the neural network to a compact integer format.
+By default, weights of a neural network are stored as single-precision float (`float32`) which can express a wide-range of floating-point numbers with decent precision.
+These properties are especially interesting at training where you want fine-grained representation.

-On the other hand, after the training phase, it has been shown the range and the precision of `float32` numbers can be greatly reduced without necessary changing the performances of the neural network.
+On the other hand, after the training phase, it has been shown one can greatly reduce the range and the precision of `float32` numbers without changing the performances of the neural network.

-More technically, `float32` parameters are converted to a type requiring less bits to represent each number, thus reducing the overall size of the model.
-Here, we are enabling `int8` conversion which basically maps every `float32` values to non-floating, single byte, number representation according to the following formula:
+More technically, `float32` parameters are converted to a type requiring fewer bits to represent each number, thus reducing the overall size of the model.
+Here, we are enabling `float32` mapping to `int8` values (a non-floating, single byte, number representation) according to the following formula:

 .. math::
     y_{float32} = scale * x_{int8} - zero\_point